Cycle the Western Front

 Luggage Transfer

-1 piece maximum 20kg.
-Supplement applies for excess luggage.
+Luggage transfer is included for one piece with a maximum weight of 20kg.
+A supplement applies for excess luggage.

 -